Lekssays/InstaPic/README.md

 # InstaPic
-An open-source script written in Ruby to access profile picture of an Instagram user.
+An open-source script written in Ruby to access the profile picture of an Instagram user.

 # How it works?
 Write ruby InstaPic.rb in your terminal